 - The Park entrance fee was $5.00 per person, 17 years of age or older.
 Effective January 1, 2020, the entrance fees to the park will be $25 per vehicle, $15 per person, and $20 per motorcycle.
 Entrance fees are valid for entry for seven consecutive days from the date of purchase.
 Entrance fees are collected at the entrance station on the Dunes Drive.

 - The White Sands Park Pass, which allows admission to White Sands only for one calendar year from date of purchase, was available for $30.00.
 On January 1, 2020, the price of the annual White Sands National Park Pass will be $45.

 - The America the Beautiful National Parks and Federal Recreational Lands Annual Pass and Lifetime Senior Pass will remain $80.

 - Lake Lucero Tours: $8.00 per person age 16 and older; $4.00 per person for 15 and under.
 Federal passes such as the America the Beautiful Annual, Senior, and Access passes apply only to the entrance fees and not to the special program fee.

 Seasons / Hours

-The Monument is open daily, except Christmas Day via Dunes Drive.
+The Park is open daily, except Christmas Day via Dunes Drive.

-White Sands National Monument Visitor Center is located on U.S. Highway 70, 16 miles south of Alamogordo, New Mexico.
+White Sands National Park Visitor Center is located on U.S. Highway 70, 16 miles south of Alamogordo, New Mexico.

 Summer Hours (Memorial Day through mid-August): 8:00 AM to 7:00 PM